thekaplanlab/CilioGenics_Analysis/README.md

 **CilioGenics is an integrated method for predicting the ciliary genes**

-To more accurately anticipate ciliary genes, CilioGenics combines several approaches, including as single-cell RNA sequencing, protein-protein interactions (PPIs), comparative genomics, transcription factor (TF)-network analysis, and text mining.
+To more accurately predict ciliary genes, CilioGenics combines several approaches, including as single-cell RNA sequencing, protein-protein interactions (PPIs), comparative genomics, transcription factor (TF)-network analysis, and text mining.

 Due to space limitations, the current repository contains programs for each strategy.